 Liza Bean Bitey (of the Minneapolis Biteys) has gone too far this time.

-Last night, Liza took a phone call in front of me.
+Last night, she took a phone call in front of me.
 (That is not the gone-too-far part.)

 I left the room, partly out of consideration and partly out of confusion.

 Not that she actually said anything.
 She was clearly listening, however, and paced from one end of the living room to the other.

 When I came back into the living room, I surprised her in the act of lifting my car keys.
 One paw was closing the clasp to my purse as she stuffed my car keys into her backpack with the other one.

 We stared at each other as she backed out of the room.
 Neither one of us said a word.

 It’s not, after all, the first time she’s taken the car.

 I went to bed shortly after that.
 She’s fully grown.
 She can do what she wants.
 True, she should’ve asked for permission to use the car, but she tends to return it with a full tank.
 With the way gas prices have been lately, I’ve been willing to overlook her rudeness.

 I heard her pull up at 4:00.
 I waited until 4:15 until I went outside.